Training Bursary FAQs

 When can my proposed training start?

-Your proposed training must typically start within the next 12 months of the application period.
+Your proposed training must typically start within the next 12 months of grant being funded.
 Training can run over the course of a year to demonstrate learning and impact.

 Unfortunately we cannot fund in retrospect for courses that have already started.
 Unless of course you are applying for a second or third year.